 Community Volunteer Opportunities

-AHRC New York City Adult Day Services partners with local organizations to develop volunteer opportunities.
-In accordance with a person’s interests and values, each person participates in volunteer activities of their choosing that allows for active citizenship while helping to prepare them for meaningful employment.
+AHRC New York City Day Services partners with local organizations to develop volunteer opportunities.
+In accordance with a person’s interests and values, each person participates in volunteer activities of their choosing that allow for active citizenship while helping to prepare them for meaningful employment.

 > LEARN MORE ABOUT COMMUNITY VOLUNTEER OPPORTUNITIES

-We have developed a comprehensive, award-winning travel training program which is available to people who participate in our Adult Day Service programs.
-Travel training includes basic safety skills and problem solving while navigating the complex web of New York City public transportation.
+We have developed a comprehensive, award-winning program for independent travel instruction, available to people who participate in our Day Service programs.
+Instruction includes basic safety skills and problem-solving while navigating the complex web of New York City public transportation.